sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 1. **Health Diagnostic** metrics are provided to address potential velocity issues in the value stream (e.g., creeping technical debt, lack of personnel, conflict between teams affecting moral).
 2. **Workload distribution** are provided for transparency.
 There are four types of work:
-   1. _Features_: What end-users see.
+   1. _Features_: What end users see.
 A new function or ability.
-   2. _Defects_: What end-users see.
+   2. _Defects_: What end users see.
 A broken function or ability.
    3. _Risks_: What end users DO NOT see.
 A compliance gap (e.g., cyber security, a11y).
    4. _Debt_: What end users DO NOT see.
 A technical/process/people debt (e.g., architecture refactoring, new API, investment in automation)
 3. **Business Results** is what the organization ultimately cares about.
 In the commercial world, it would be tied to profit.
 But in the public sector world, it is tied to a Program's mandate and [expected result](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#orgs/dept/128/infograph/results).
-The IT Branch can report on costs spent on the product as well as its [APM Assessment](https://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management).
+The IT Branch can report on costs spent on the product as well in its [APM Assessment](https://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management).
 But ultimately, this metric is a business one and Program Owners are encouraged to partner with the CDO and the BAAO to help define them.

 In Figure 3, we can see that the workload distribution over a 12-month period shifted from focusing on new features, to fixing defects and addressing compliance risks, to remediating technical debt.